 We well understand the potentially dangerous nature of construction projects.
 Mr. DeFilippis, the son of a civil engineer/ general contractor, spent a great deal of his youth working in a family-owned contracting and real estate development business learning most all aspects of the construction field.
 Actual hands-on field experience coupled with legal experience gives him the ability to quickly comprehend and address construction and other premises related accidents.
 This background gives Mr. DeFilippis and his attorneys an advantage in representing and trying cases against defendants from the construction, real estate, and related industries.

 Construction Site Injuries and New York’s Labor Laws

 In the wake of the recent proliferation of tragic construction site accidents, we felt it was worthwhile to review some of the basic rules governing who the potentially responsible, or liable, parties are in such an incident, and what an employee must prove in order to win a personal injury claim that arises out of a construction-related accident.
 At the outset, it bears mention that these cases are generally governed by New York’s Labor Laws, which were enacted to protect “employees” or “workers,” as defined by the statutes.

-In some circumstances where certain safety statutes are violated, §241 mandates that the owner or contractor be held automatically liable for the worker’s personal and construction related injuries – i.e., regardless of whether the owner or contractor were actively at fault.
+In some circumstances where certain safety statutes are violated, §241 mandates that the owner or contractor be held automatically liable for the worker’s personal and construction-related injuries – i.e., regardless of whether the owner or contractor was actively at fault.